 An employee who admits to alcohol misuse or drug use must do so in accordance with the City's general Drug and Alcohol Abuse Policy; provided, however, the employee may not self-identify in order to avoid the testing requirements of this DOT policy.
 Further, the employee must make the admission prior to performing a safety sensitive function, i.e., prior to reporting for duty.
 The employee may not perform a safety sensitive function until the City is satisfied that the employee has been evaluated and has successfully completed educational or treatment requirements in accordance with the City's general Drug and Alcohol Abuse Policy.
 A drug and alcohol abuse evaluation expert, i.e., an EAP professional, a substance abuse professional or a qualified drug and alcohol counselor, will determine successful completion.
-Prior to the employee performing safety sensitive function, it aresult of less than
+Prior to the employee performing safety sensitive functions, the employee must undergo a return to duty alcohol test with a result of less than